 - Collaborative shipping

 Collaborative shipping is also known as sharing shipping.
 It refers to the shared use of shipping and transport methods between organisations.
 This can be done by developing an algorithm to help organisations better identify opportunities to share their shipping data and collaborate with other transporting firms.

 With the help of GPS data, this algorithm logs the collection and drop-off points of shipping organisations.
 In this way, the system is constantly aware of the state of the environment at all times, concerning shipping, stocks, transport methods and the costs.
-By integrating the sharing economy aspect into this, organisations are able to share details of their supply chain with other firms.
+By integrating the sharing economy aspect into this, organisations are able to share details of their AI supply chain companies with other firms.

 Normally, not all packages are equally as critical to hand out.
 Many have intentionally long delivery times and some packages can actually change in urgency after they have originally been shipped.
 With the help of physical internet, organisations can adapt a synchromodality system, which involves combining a variety of transport methods in a sustainable way and taking into account the urgency of these deliveries, without comprising on the flexibility of the shipping.

 With a real-time data system, the transportation method of a delivery can be adapted whilst a shipment is en route, meaning that throughout its transportation the algorithm can select the most cost-effective and environmentally friendly supply chain in real-time, continuously shifting to the most efficient and sustainable delivery method possible.